Eleusinian Mysteries: Inside the Telesterion

-On the 19th of Boedromion, initiates entered a great hall called Telesterion; in the center stood the Palace (Anaktoron), built of ruins dating back to the Mycenaean Age, which only the hierophants could enter, where sacred objects were stored.
-Before mystai could enter the Telesterion, they would recite, "I have fasted, I have drunk the kykeon, I have taken from the kiste (box) and after working it have put it back in the calathus (open basket).
+On the 19th of Boedromion, initiates entered a great hall called Telesterion.
+In the center stood the "palace" (Anaktoron), built of ruins dating back to the Mycenaean Age, which only the hierophants could enter, and where sacred objects were stored.
+Before the mystae could enter the Telesterion, they would recite, "I have fasted, I have drunk the kykeon, I have taken from the kiste (box) and after working it have put it back in the calathus (open basket)."

 It is widely supposed that the rites inside the Telesterion comprised three elements: